 Lapse rates and stability

 Please note you may find some of this material challenging.
 If you find yourself getting stuck don’t worry - help is on hand.
 Raise your questions in the comments area at the bottom of this Step.
 You can also ‘Like’ another learners questions to help us identify any particularly challenging areas.
-Although we won’t be able to answer every learner directly we will try to identify your most common questions and address these in these in this Step and in the Welcome to Week 3 email.
+Or you may prefer to return to this advanced Step once you have completed the other material in the week.

 In this Step we investigate the relationship between pressure and temperature in further detail: